guardian/consent-management-platform/docs/01-development-instructions.md

 To trigger a beta release, apply the `[beta] @guardian/consent-management-platform` label to your pull request.
 This action will automatically trigger the [`cmp-beta-release-on-label.yml`](../.github/workflows/cmp-beta-release-on-label.yml) workflow.
 Upon completion, the beta version will be posted by the `github-actions bot` in your pull request.

+To re-trigger a beta-release, remove the label and then reapply it.

 ### CI/CD

 This project also uses [github action workflow](../.github/workflows/README.md) to manage it's CI/CD.